ieg-vienna/EvalBench/README.md

 inspections, and insight diaries.

-EvalBench is licensed under the terms of a BSD 2-clause license, and can be freely used for both commercial and non-commercial purposes. (see LICENSE)
+EvalBench is licensed under the terms of a BSD 2-clause license, and can be freely used for both commercial and non-commercial purposes (see LICENSE).

 DEMO
 ----